Degree Days.net

 and RegressionApi.RunRegressions(RegressionRequest)

-, which is thrown by the GetXXX
+), which can be thrown by the GetXXX

 methods on the DataSets